KostromDan/Crash-Assistant/articles/asbestosstar.md

       After he fixed it (I don't even know why CF allowed them to be reapproved after this kind of shit), they reported me and I was asked to remove that warning.
     - DRM stopping mods from working together:
-      I added it after I seen crash where his mod caused crash while trying to do something with my mod.
+      I added it after I seen crash-report where his mod caused crash while trying to do something with my mod.
       Since there is too much drama involved, (i.e. they copied my mod, saying it's their own, harassing me, disinformation about me)
-      I decided to do anything as I don't want to even touch/test their mod, and just mark mods incompatible.
+      I decided to not investigate it as I don't want to even touch/test their mod, and just mark mods incompatible.
       Since their mod is crashing main process while trying to do shit with mine, it's a valid reason for marking mods incompatible.